jeremyfreedman/cs3110-OCAML/README.md

 - Arjun Sweet, resident Griggologist
 - Micah, dog

-<sup>Note: the above acknowledgements are entirely a joke, this project was completed by myself, alone</sup>
+<sup>Note: the above acknowledgements are entirely a joke.
+This project was completed by myself, alone.</sup>